dlang-tour/english/basics/memory.md

 D is a system programming language and thus allows manual memory management.
-However, manual memory management is very error-prone and thus D uses a *garbage collector* by default to free unused memory.
+However, manual memory management is very error-prone and thus D uses a *garbage collector* by default to manage memory allocation.

 D provides pointer types `T*` like in C: